 Spiritual Training on Humility: The Janitor Part I

 The first time I noticed him was during the first shared meal.
 He sat somewhat distant from most guests, but I could tell he lived there.
-He wore plain grey pants and a shirt that most janitors wear.
+He wore plain grey pants and a shirt like the ones most janitors wear.
 He seemed almost disinterested in the events and happenings around him.
-The man appeared to be enjoying his meal as if content and grateful just to be there.
+The man appeared to be enjoying his meal, content and grateful just to be there.
 The first thought I had while watching him was, “WOW!
 If this is what their janitors are like, I can’t wait to see the monks!
 I am going to become a Buddhist.”
-He helped clean up as if he does it every day, and part of what he does there.
-He showed people where to find things as a typical worker would do at any place else.
+He helped clean up as if he did it every day, and it was part of what he does there.
+He showed people where to find things as a typical worker would do at any other place.
 But there was something very different about this janitor.
-He was simple and radiant in his way of being, smiling simply but beautifully with sincerity.
+He was simple and radiant in his way of being, smiling with sincerity and beauty.
 I noticed myself staring and observing him beyond what is socially acceptable, but I couldn’t stop myself.
 He was exceptional in a way that I had not known before.
 I was in awe of how this man carried himself and the Inner contentment that was his being.
 I remember thinking, “Where do they find janitors like this in Tibet?”
 Oh yeah, I forgot to mention, he was an older Tibetan man, possibly in his sixties, with those facial features that only men and women who have walked this earth for a while and have learned more than the rest of us express.
-The lines on their faces seem more profound and richer, as if each one is telling a story.
+The lines on their faces seem deeper and richer, as if each were telling a story.

 Spiritual Training on Humility - Providence Holistic Counseling Services- Pride-makes us artificial merton